TouK/nussknacker/CONTRIBUTING/README.md

 You can also customize the setup by adding your changes in separate yaml file:
 * like this: `sbt designer/test:"runMain pl.touk.nussknacker.dev.RunEnvForLocalDesigner --customizeYaml=/tmp/my.override.yml"`
 * or this: `docker compose -f examples/dev/local-testing.docker-compose.yml -f /tmp/my.override.yml up -d`

-By default, an environment for Scala 2.13 is prepared.
-To run one for Scala 2.12:
-* run: `sbt designer/test:"runMain pl.touk.nussknacker.dev.RunEnvForLocalDesigner --scalaV scala212"`
-* or run: `docker compose -f examples/dev/local-testing.docker-compose.yml up -d`

 By default, an environment doesn't start grafana and nginx reverse proxy.
 If you want to test Nussknacker with grafana run:
 * `sbt designer/test:"runMain pl.touk.nussknacker.dev.RunEnvForLocalDesigner --customizeYaml=examples/dev/nginx.override.yaml"`